harihar-nautiyal/horizon-server/README.md

 # Horizon Server

-Horizon Server is a command and control (C2) server for a Rust-based remote administration tool (RAT).
+Horizon Server is a command and control (C2) server for a Rust-based remote access trojan (RAT).
 It's designed to listen for connections from clients, manage sessions, and issue commands.

 ## Status